-Curiosity - genuine interest in what a student is experiencing

-Kindness - a hospitable, non-judging attitude

-Warmth - a tender inclination of heart toward the individual

-Respect - appreciating the uniqueness of each individual

-Allowing - not fixing and allowing each person to be whole and complete now

-Humility - assuming that one person doesn't know what is best for another

-Mutuality - sense of commonality with others in struggles and aspirations

-Curiosity - genuine interest in what a student is experiencing

-Kindness - a hospitable, non-judging attitude

-Warmth - a tender inclination of heart toward the individual

-Respect - appreciating the uniqueness of each individual

-Allowing - not fixing and allowing each person to be whole and complete now

-Generosity - willingness to go beyond one's usual limitations

-Attentiveness - ability to focus on the experience of another

-Empathy - feeling another's world as one's own

-Equanimity - perspective and steadiness in the midst of strong emotions

-Wisdom - understanding complexity and seeing a way through

-Confidence - inner strength that arises from goodwill

-Humility - assuming that one person doesn't know what is best for another

-Inoughts:
+Curiosity - genuine interest in what a student is experiencing Kindness - a hospitable, non-judging attitude Warmth - a tender inclination of heart toward the individual Respect - appreciating the uniqueness of each individual Allowing - not fixing and allowing each person to be whole and complete now Humility - assuming that one person doesn't know what is best for another Mutuality - sense of commonality with others in struggles and aspirations Attentiveness - ability to focus on the experience of another Empathy - feeling another's world as one's own Equanimity - perspective and steadiness in the midst of strong emotions Wisdom - understanding complexity and seeing a way through Confidence - inner strength that arises from goodwill Humility - assuming that one person doesn't know what is best for another

+Thoughts:

-Just Like Me Meditation Go to Mindfulness Exercises.com to the guided meditation, Just Like Me. https://mindfulnessexercises.com/course/day-18-just-like-me/ You will also find this meditation in the Appendix section of resources.
+Just Like Me Meditation

+Go to Mindfulness Exercises.com to the guided meditation, Just Like Me. https://mindfulnessexercises.com/course/day-18-just-like-me/

+You will also find this meditation in the Appendix section of resources.
 Record your observations of your feelings and how they may have shifted through this exercise.

 Record your observations of your feelings and how they may have shifted through this exercise.

-If you are seeking a Certificate of Completion, you will need to log your practice the Just Like Me exercise plus guide another on three occasions.
-Use the self-assessment tool to record evidence of your progress in teaching the meditation.
-Reflection Questions Reflect upon the list of compassion qualities.
+Reflect upon the list of compassion qualities.
 Begin your exploration of compassion by selecting 1 - 3 qualities that you intentionally plan to cultivate in your mindfulness practice and teaching.

 Consider the capacity of our shared humanity that is expanded through mindful meditation.
 What are your insights and inspirations?

-LESSON 6: MINDFULNESS AND SELF-COMPASSION Begin by considering these words: "If your compassion does not include yourself, it is incomplete." ~Jack Kornfield Reflect on the ways you extend compassion to yourself or perhaps how you learned to develop compassion toward yourself.
+LESSON 6: MINDFULNESS AND SELF-COMPASSION

+Begin by considering these words:

+"If your compassion does not include yourself, it is incomplete." ~Jack Kornfield

+Reflect on the ways you extend compassion to yourself or perhaps how you learned to develop compassion toward yourself.

 Consider the students you will be teaching.
 Many will come to you with physical pain or personal stressors and challenges.
 You may be working in a clinical situation with persons who are overcoming anxiety or depression.
 What are your questions about the place for self-compassion in their learning and recovery?